 If you ever get tired of people making “punch trees, get wood” jokes even after all these years, why not become the tree that punches back?
 I like the slender look of this one and the shading near the hips; it gives the skin an almost curved look.

-While not perfect (no ears!), this is as good as you can get for Batman in Minecraft.
+While not perfect (tiny ears!), this is as good as you can get for Batman in Minecraft.
 The bat especially looks quite good.
-If the ears bother you, pretend you're the design from The Dark Knight Returns.
+If the ears bother you, pretend you’re the design from The Dark Knight Returns.

 Everybody’s favorite adventure boy makes a great fit for Minecraft, especially with some modded goodies to bring a little more wackiness to the world.